rubymonolith/superform/README.md

 * **Everything is a component.** Superform is built on top of [Phlex](https://phlex.fun), so every bit of HTML in the form can be customized to your precise needs.
 Use it with your own CSS Framework or go crazy customizing every last bit of TailwindCSS.

-* **Strong Params are built in.** Superform automatically permits the form fields for you.
-How many times have you changed the form and forgot to permit a param from the controller?
+* **Automatic strong parameters.** Superform automatically permits the form fields for you so you don't have to facepalm yourself after adding a form field, wondering why it doesn't persist, only to realize you forgot to add the parameter to your controller.
 No more!
-Superform has you covered.
+Superform was architected with safety in mind, meaining it can automatically permit your form parameters.

-* **Compose forms with Plain 'ol Ruby Objects**.
-Superform is built on top of POROs, so you can easily compose forms together to create complex forms.
+* **Compose complex forms with Plain 'ol Ruby Objects.** Superform is built on top of POROs, so you can easily compose forms together to create complex forms.
 You can even extend forms to create new forms with a different look and feel.

 It's a complete rewrite of Rails form's internals that's inspired by Reactive component system.
-[Chris McCord said it very eloquently in a love letter to react](https://fly.io/blog/love-letter-react/).
-This aspires to be that, but in Ruby.

 ## Installation